 You will also be required to meet the Department for Education’s standards for physical and mental fitness to teach and clearance to work with children.
 Further information, including a Declaration of Health questionnaire and details of how to apply for a Disclosure and Barring Service (DBS) Enhanced Disclosure will be sent to you after you have firmly accepted an offer.

-Please contact The Heath Teaching School for more information regarding salary.
+Please contact The Heath Consortium for more information regarding salary.

 Fees and financial support

 About the training provider